-During the year ended 31 August 2021, no trustee expenses have been incurred (2020 - £NIL).
+During the year ended 31 August 2022, no Trustee expenses have been incurred (2021 - £NIL).

-13. Trustees' and Officers' insurance
+12. Trustees' and Officers' insurance

-The Academy has opted into the Department of Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
-This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
-It is not possible to quantify the trustees and officers indemnity element from the overall cost of the RPA scheme membership.
+The Academy has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.

-14. Tangible fixed assets
+13. Tangible fixed assets